MaTTe274/automatic-roller-blind/README.md

 - 3D printed components to adapt the original product to the customizations

 ## Usage
-1. **Assembly**: Assemble the roller blind and mount the motor on
+1. **Assembly**: Print the 3D component, assemble the roller blind and mount the motor on
 2. **Connection**: Connect the motor to the microcontroller and power it with the appropriate power supply.
 3. **Programming**: Program the microcontroller to interface with the Sinric platform and control the motor based on received commands.
-4. **Integration**: Integrate the device with the Sinric platform to enable Alexa voice commands to control the roller blind.
+4. **Integration**: Integrate the device with the Sinric skill to enable Alexa voice commands to control the roller blind.

 ## Resources
 - [Sinric platform](https://sinric.com/)